primesoft-group/oneconnexx-docs/_pages/setup/en/web.md

 __Deactivating functions__

-The “Configuration files” page in the main menu can be deactivated with the following entry:
+The "Configuration files" page in the main menu can be deactivated with the following entry:

 ```
 <add key="Feature.ConfigFiles" value="false" />
 ```

-The “Statistics” page in the main menu can be deactivated with the following entry:
+The "Statistics" page in the main menu can be deactivated with the following entry:

 ```
 <add key="Feature.Statistic" value="false" />